YoungYNG/DQ_WBC/README.md

 If you find our work useful, please consider citing:

 ```
-@article{Qiwei Liang,
+@article{liang2025whole,
   title={Whole-Body Coordination for Dynamic Object Grasping with Legged Manipulators},
   author={Liang, Qiwei and Cai, Boyang and He, Rongyi and Li, Hui and Teng, Tao and Duan, Haihan and Huang, Changxin and Zeng, Runhao},
   journal={arXiv preprint arXiv:2508.08328},
   year={2025}
 }
 ```